foxhj/custom_kali_build/README.md

-# Build a Custom Kali Docker Image
+# Build Custom Kali Docker Images

 Need a quick Kali Linux instance but don't want the overhead of hypervisor virtualization?
 Build a custom headless image from a dockerfile and spin up an instance on your host machine using docker instead.